vishwaCodes/memento-app/README.md

 # A Little Side Note

-Memento is still under construction and will be available out in the real world once it's been tested out and has all the optimal features for Users to enjoy.
+Memento is still under construction and will be available out in the real world once it's been tested out and has all the optimal features for the User to enjoy.

 # Technologies Used